 Not long after the first crude clay vessels were made, people learned how to make them stronger, harder, and less permeable to fluids by burning.
 These advances were followed by structural clay products, including brick and tile.
 Clay-based bricks, strengthened and toughened with fibers such as straw, were among the earliest composite materials.

-With the above differences, traditional ceramics and precise ceramics own different functions.
-Precise ceramics have better performances in quality as well as new applications that traditional ones don’t have.
+With the above differences, traditional ceramics and precision ceramics own different functions.
+Precision ceramics have better performances in quality as well as new applications that traditional ones don’t have.
 Traditional ceramic materials are mainly produced for daily use or work as building materials.
-While precise ceramics have multiple physical and mechanical properties, such as high strength, high hardness, wear resistance, corrosion resistance, high-temperature resistance, and thermal shock resistance.
-Besides, precise ceramics also have great potential for usages in heat, light, sound, electricity, magnetism, chemistry, biology and other aspects.
+While precision ceramics have multiple physical and mechanical properties, such as high strength, high hardness, wear resistance, corrosion resistance, high-temperature resistance, and thermal shock resistance.
+Besides, precision ceramics also have great potential for usage in heat, light, sound, electricity, magnetism, chemistry, biology and other aspects.

-To some degree, the performances of precise ceramics are far more efficient than those of modern high-quality alloys and polymer materials.
-Thus, precise ceramics play a leading role in the revolution of new materials.
-Meanwhile, precise ceramics have a wide range of applications in many industries, like petroleum, chemical, steel, electronics, textile, automobile industries, as well as aerospace, nuclear and military, and so on.
+To some degree, the performances of precision ceramics are far more efficient than those of modern high-quality alloys and polymer materials.
+Thus, precision ceramics play a leading role in the revolution of new materials.
+Meanwhile, precision ceramics have a wide range of applications in many industries, like petroleum, chemical, steel, electronics, textile, automobile industries, as well as aerospace, nuclear and military, and so on.

 In recent decades, the application and development of ceramic materials have been very rapid.
 As one of the most potential developing materials after metal materials and polymer materials, ceramic materials have significantly superior comprehensive performance in various aspects of the metal materials and polymer materials currently used.
-In addition, studies have found that the wear rate of ceramics is different under different loads.
-The pore does not cause crack propagation at low load; in the case of high load, the pores become unstable, and cracks and expansion cracks will be formed in the pores, resulting in high wear rate of products and weak anti-wear mutation ability.
+If you want to know more about precision ceramic materials, we would like to recommend you to visit Advanced Ceramic Materials for more information.